-Students who are first-time borrowers of subsidized or unsubsidized Federal Stafford loans must receive entrance counseling at or before the date the school can release the first loan disbursement.
-Entrance counseling is also required for Federal Grad PLUS loan borrowers who never previously borrowed a Federal Grad PLUS loan.
+Students who are first-time borrowers of Direct Subsidized or Unsubsidized Loans must receive entrance counseling at or before the date the school can release the first loan disbursement.
+Entrance counseling is also required for Grad PLUS Loan borrowers who never previously borrowed a Grad PLUS Loan.

 Entrance counseling helps ensure that the borrower understands the terms and conditions of the loan as well as his or her rights and responsibilities, before receiving the loan proceeds.
 Once entrance counseling is completed, the school must document that the student participated in and completed the counseling requirement.

 Schools may conduct loan entrance counseling in person, on a written form that the borrower must sign and return to the school, online or through interactive electronic means with borrowers acknowledging receipt of materials.
 Interactive electronic tools include the U.S. Department of Education’s online entrance counseling tool, available through StudentLoans.gov.